mfrachet/acodingdance/src/posts/the-n-props-syndrome/index.md

 ## Why I do think this is not a good API?

-The first thing that I have in mind is about the consumer experience.
-I'm feeling that if the consumer is wondering what things actually are, they may not end up having a good experience with the tool.

-Here are some question that I could have as a developer that wants to use the library:
+### From a customer perspective

+People are using tools because they solve a problem but also because they are easy to use.
+I have strong feelings that if a library is not easy to use when trying to solve simple problems, the customer will likely find something else.
+This is the same as the User Experience when building a product.

+According to the previous API, a customer might end up having a lot of questions that can frustrate them.

 - What does the `size` refer to?
 The square?
 The line?
 The whole thing?
 - `animate` looks hardcoded, should I upgrade the library every time a new animation comes out?